-Arclabs offers the 280 Hour Specific Process Welding, 900 Hour Advanced Welding, 1300 Hour Master Welder, and all seminar classes except the OSHA 30-Hour at the main and branch campuses.
-The OSHA 30-Hour seminar is not offered at the Texas location.
-The 400 Hour Welding program is only available at the Rock Hill, SC and Houston, TX locations.
+Arclabs offers the 900 Hour Advanced Welding, 1300 Hour Master Welder, and all seminar classes at the main and branch campuses.

 Students with Special Needs

 Students with special needs, including physical and/or intellectual disabilities, should discuss these needs with a school administrator during the admissions process and fill out the Student Request for Accommodation and the ADA Medical Release forms, if applicable; medical documentation must accompany this request.
 The Section 504 Coordinator, Heidi Bray, and the Compliance Officer will review all requests and documentation, and we will try to accommodate the student, within reason, by providing services such as tutoring, delivery modification, and/or modified exam schedules.
 All requests and documentation will be kept strictly confidential and not shared with anyone who does not have a need to know.